pingcap/docs-appdev/en/for-django.md

     ```

 ## Step 3.
 Write the application logic

+After you have configured the application's database connection, you can start building out the application.
+To write the application logic, you need to build the models, build the controller, and define the URL routes.

 1. Build models that are defined in a file called `models.py`.
 You can copy the sample code below and paste it into a new file.